AI Image Hair Looks Like Wires or Plastic Threads (Fix)

 hair clumping, varied strand thickness, soft highlights

-“Varied strand thickness” is specifically the antidote to wire-hair.
-“Fly-aways” forces the model to render less-organized strands.
+varied strand thickness is the specific antidote to wire-hair. fly-aways forces the model to render less-organized strands so the hair stops reading as a manufactured object.

-Step 6: Inpaint just the hair region at lower denoise
+Step 6: Inpaint just the hair region at moderate denoise

 If the rest of the image is good, mask only the hair, switch to an inpainting workflow at denoise 0.5-0.6, and rerun with the fiber-texture prompt above.
-This lets you fix hair without disturbing face and lighting.
+This fixes hair without disturbing face and lighting.
+Two practical settings that matter:

-After inpainting, a light Gaussian blur (0.5-1px) on the hair channel only, blended at 30-50%, breaks any remaining wire look.
-Don’t apply globally — only on the hair mask.
+After inpainting, a light Gaussian blur (0.5-1px) applied to the hair mask only, blended at 30-50%, breaks any remaining wire look.
+Never apply it globally — only inside the hair mask, or you will soften the whole face.

 When this is not on you

-Some base models simply will not produce photoreal hair without a fine-tune or LoRA, no matter how good your prompt is.
-If you’ve tried the steps above and hair still reads as plastic, you’re hitting the model’s ceiling — switch to a photography-focused checkpoint or add a hair-texture LoRA.
+Some base checkpoints simply will not produce photoreal hair without a fine-tune or LoRA, no matter how good your prompt is.
+If you have run the steps above and hair still reads as plastic, you are hitting the model’s ceiling.
+Two options:

 Also, hairstyles with high motion (wind-blown, mid-flip) are genuinely harder; even commercial models struggle.
-Accept some compromise on those.
+Accept some compromise there.

 Easy to misdiagnose as

-The “skin too smooth / plastic” failure mode looks adjacent because both feel plasticky.
-They usually share a root cause (CFG too high, smooth checkpoint, over-detail tokens) but the fixes diverge — skin wants film-grain and pore-texture tokens; hair wants varied-thickness and fly-away tokens.
-Don’t reuse the same negative prompt set for both.
+The “skin too smooth / plastic” failure looks adjacent because both feel plasticky.
+They usually share a root cause (CFG too high, smooth checkpoint, over-detail tokens) but the fixes diverge: skin wants film-grain and pore-texture tokens; hair wants varied-thickness and flyaway tokens.
+Do not reuse the same negative-prompt set for both.

 Also, what looks like wiry hair on a small thumbnail sometimes resolves to fine hair at full resolution.
 View the actual output size before debugging.